Screening and Diagnosis

 - Hydration therapy

-- IV therapies such as iron replacement, osteoporosis management, administering antibiotics, and rheumatoid arthritis management
+- IV therapies such as iron replacement, osteoporosis management, antibiotic therapy, and rheumatoid arthritis management

 - Blood transfusions

-This unique program provides a comprehensive, evidence-based approach to rehabilitation that can improve the lives of cancer survivors who are experiencing problems such as pain, fatigue, and loss of movement.
-Specialty caregivers from a pool of disciplines--including physicians, physical and occupational therapists, speech pathologists, dieticians, mental health professionals, etc.--will work together with each patient on a personalized rehabilitation plan to increase strength and energy, alleviate pain, and improve daily function and quality of life.
+STAR Program (Survivorship Training and Rehabilitation): This unique program provides a comprehensive, evidence-based approach to rehabilitation that can improve the lives of cancer patients and survivors who are experiencing problems such as pain, fatigue, and loss of movement.
+The team of physical, occupational and/or speech therapists work with physicians and most importantly the patient, to develop a personalized rehabilitation plan to increase strength and energy, alleviate pain, an improve their quality of life.

 We are able to offer a wide range of diagnostic and testing to detect the causes of chest pain and discomfort.
 And the faster and more effectively a heart problem is diagnosed and treated, the more likely the use of medical treatment or less invasive surgical procedures.
 Through our partnership with Virginia Cardiovascular Specialists, you have local access to some of the most respected board-certified cardiologists in the region.
 Testing available on-site at our hospital includes: